xvik/dropwizard-guicey/src/doc/docs/extras/jdbi3.md

 }
 ```

 Repositories could also be called inside such manual unit (as unit of work is correctly started).

-## Migration from guice-jdbi (jdbi2)

-* Module package changed from `ru.vyarus.guicey.jdbi` to `ru.vyarus.guicey.jdbi3`.

-* `Jdbi` object was previously bound as `DBI` insterface.
-Now it's bound as `Jdbi` (DBI interface was removed in jdbi3).

-* New methods in `JdbiBundle`:
-    - withPlugins - install custom plugins
-    - withConfig - to simplify manual configuration

-* In jdbi3 `ResultSetMapper` was changed to `RowMapper` (and ColumnMapper).
-Installer supports RowMapper automatic installation.

-* If you were using binding annotations then:
-    - `@BindingAnnotation` -> `@SqlStatementCustomizingAnnotation`
-    - `BindingFactory` ->  `SqlStatementCustomizerFactory`

-* Sql obect proxies must be interfaces now (jdbi3 restriction).
-But as java 8 interfaces support default methods,
-its not a big problem
-    - instead of field injection (to access other proxies), now getter annotated with @Inject must be used.

-See [jdbi3 migration gude](http://jdbi.org/#_upgrading_from_v2_to_v3) for other (pure jdbi related) differences